ryudokung/Project-0/_bmad-output/creator-studio-bible.md

 Real-time monitoring of the player ecosystem:
 - **Death Heatmaps:** Identifying zones that are too difficult or too easy.
 - **Economy Health:** Monitoring the total supply of Scrap and Cores to prevent inflation.
-- **Asset Popularity:** Seeing which NFT parts are being "Flexed" the most in the Hangar.
+- **Asset Popularity:** Seeing which NFT parts are being "Flexed" the most in the Bastion.

 ## 4. Live Operations (LiveOps)
 - **Difficulty Adjustment:** Real-time tweaking of enemy stats or drop rates based on community progress.